 Amendment 28 of the BSAI Fishery Management Plan divided the Aleutian subarea into 3 districts at 177° E and 177° W longitude, providing the mechanism to apportion the Aleutian Atka mackerel TACs.
-The Council used a 4-survey (2004, 2006, 2010, and 2012) weighted average to apportion the 2014 ABC.
+The Council used a 4-survey (2006, 2010, 2012, and 2014) weighted average to apportion the 2015 ABC.
 The rationale for the weighting scheme was described in Lowe et al. (2001).
-The current apportionment drops the 2004 survey and includes the new 2014 survey apportionment.
-The Plan Teams convened a working group to evaluate methods for averaging surveys for apportionment and Tier 5 biomass.
-Evaluations are ongoing.
-This year we retain the status quo methodology until further guidance.
+The SSC requested that the Atka mackerel assessment use the random effects model for setting subarea ABC allocations (Dec.
+2015 SSC minutes).
+Based on applying this method to each area separately (Fig. 17.22), and then summing to get the overall BSAI biomass, the percentage apportionments for the Aleutian Islands subareas are shown below, and are similar to the 4-survey weighted average used to apportion the 2015 ABC.